Frequent Asked Questions

 What are the laws pertaining to minors and Alcohol?

-The laws regarding minors and Alcohol are basically the same.
-State law states that any person under the age of 21 cannot consume or possess alcohol.
+The laws regarding minors and alcohol, State law states that any person under the age of 21 cannot consume or possess alcohol.

 *Motor Vehicle Accidents*